Analytic solutions for stochastic hybrid models of gene regulatory networks: Acknowledgements

 \section{Acknowledgements}

 This work is the outcome of a collaboration between two mathematicians working on evolutionary equations (DM) and partial differential equations (PK) and a computer biologist (VW).
 It has partially been carried out at the ZiF (Center for Interdisciplinary Research) in Bielefeld in the framework of the Cooperation Group {\it Discrete and continuous models in the theory of networks}.
 The authors are indebted to the ZiF for financial support and hospitality.
 The work of PK was also partially supported by the Swedish Research Council (Grant D0497301).
+The work of DM was partially supported by the German Research Foundation (Grant 397230547).
 The work of VW was partially supported by the German Research Foundation (Grant 391984329).
-We warmly thank Jochen Glück (Ulm) for suggesting to us the proofs of Lemma~\ref{lemma:0eigenv} and Theorem~\ref{thm:joch} and for many helpful discussions.
+We warmly thank Jochen Glück (Ulm) for suggesting to us the proofs of Lemma~\ref{lemma:0eigenv} and Theorem~\ref{thm:joch} and for many helpful discussions. {We also thank the anonymous referees for pointing us to relevant references.
+In particular, we have learned that some of our analytic formulae for stationary distributions have already been obtained in~\cite{faggionato2009non,zeiser2010autocatalytic}.}